NILS-IT-OT-SEC/MODBUS-ATTACK-SIMULATOR/README.md

 python3 modbus_killer_manual_ip.py

-Start the tool, define ip address of the modbus slave and set the lower and upper register address of the address range (0 and 9 recommended).
+Start the tools, define ip address of the modbus slave and set the lower and upper register address of the address range (0 and 9 recommended).

 Tested successfuly in Windows and Linux.